 Bicycle hiring and sightseeing

 The simplest way to hire a bicycle in Oslo is getting a City Bike card from Oslo Bysykkel.
 An annual subscription gets you access to over 100 bicycle stands around the city with over 1,000 bicycles that can be borrowed for three hours at a time.
 Tourists can rent a card for one day at the Tourist information centre.
-The bikes are available from around Easter to about 1 December.
+The bikes are available from around Easter to around 1 December.

 Viking Biking offers quality bikes for rent along with maps that help you see the top sites in a bike-friendly way.
-In the summer season, Viking Biking and AlternativOslo Bike Tours offer guided bicycling trips for groups and individuals.
+In the summer season, both Viking Biking and AlternativOslo Bike Tours offer guided bicycling trips for groups and individuals.